susheelbhai/laravel_starter_kit/README.md

 Publish all the required files using one of the following command based on your frontend need

+  For Blade Starter Kit
   ```
   php artisan vendor:publish --tag="blade_starter_kit" --force
   ```

+  For React Starter Kit
   ```
   php artisan vendor:publish --tag="react_starter_kit" --force
   ```